 IMAGE LICENSING : Images on this site remain the copyright of Plastic Jesus, however they are usually free to use for Editorial/blog use for content directly relating to Plastic Jesus art work.
 They cannot be resold, or used for commercial gain.
-Please credit "Plasticjesus.net" on all images.
-For my info please email firstname.lastname@example.org
+For my info please email email@example.com

 The Huffington Post listed two works by Plastic Jesus in the end of year round up of “The Best of Los Angeles Street art 2012”.

-In early 2013 his pieces “No more heroes” featuring disgraced cyclist Lance Armstrong connected to an IV drip caught the world’s attention and was featured by many media organisations including CNN, the BBC, The Daily Mail, Huffington post and LA Weekly.
-Many other pieces have gone viral on the internet and news media including his August 2013 “Best Buys Useless Plastic Box 1.2″.
+In early 2013 his piece “No more heroes” featuring disgraced cyclist Lance Armstrong connected to an IV drip caught the world’s attention and was featured by many media organisations including CNN, The BBC, The Daily Mail, Huffington Post and LA Weekly.
+Many other pieces have gone viral on the internet and gained extensive news media coverage including his August 2013 “Best Buys Useless Plastic Box 1.2″.